azr4e1/Knowledge/cdb798cfffc3fbd35361e5ab2fbe363c.md

 - [ ] Create tests!!!
 - [ ] Warning about formatting issues in notes should only belong in reindex
+- [ ] shortcut to get all the notes linking to current note in browsing mode
 - [ ] pager for `list` command when beyond certain length
 - [ ] pager table formatting
 - [ ] add rename functionality to rename a note and all the links pointing to it